KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 made visible through rhythm.

 A multiverse is therefore
-a lawful expression of infinite potential,
+a lawful possible expression of infinite potential,
 and a natural one under PSR,
 but not a required axiom of the framework.